Cricket: Black Caps shine to claim a famous test series victory over Pakistan

 As Bryan Adams crooned, nothing can last forever, and the victory marked just the Black Caps' 15th away test series win – the first in Asia since 1984, and just their second against a major nation since 1986.

-In fact, this century, the Black Caps had only claimed away test series victories over Zimbabwe, Bangladesh, and the West Indies, and considering that Pakistan had trounced Australia in their previous test series, victory should indeed be recognised as a superb accomplishment.
+In fact, this century, the Black Caps had only claimed away test series victories over Zimbabwe, Bangladesh, and the West Indies, and considering that Pakistan had thrashed Australia in their previous test series, victory should indeed be recognised as a stellar accomplishment.

 Black Caps captain Kane Williamson was elated with the result.

-"A fantastic performance to be a part of, we know how formidable Pakistan are, certainly in their Pakistan they're a very difficult side to beat.
+"A fantastic performance to be a part of, we know how formidable Pakistan are, certainly in their home conditions they're a very difficult side to beat.
 To bounce back and win a decider is pretty special.

 The path to glory started with a sensational partnership between Williamson and Henry Nicholls, who rescued the hosts from what was looking like a hefty defeat.